15 hot new hotels to check out in 2017

 Hotel Eden, Via Ludovisi 49, 00187, Roma; +39 06 478121

 Rocco Forte's 10th hotel -- and its first foray into the Middle East -- does not disappoint.
 It's playful and modern, with 147 rooms and 63 suites offering panoramic city views (it's possible to see the Red Sea from some suites).

 There's a rooftop pool and four excellent restaurants, the standout being Aubergine, which serves Arab and Mediterranean fare.

-Added bonus: it's located in the heart of Jeddah's business district, close to Jeddah Mall and just 40 minutes' drive from Mecca.
+Added bonus: It's in the heart of Jeddah's business district, close to Jeddah Mall and just 40 minutes' drive from Mecca.

 Opened: December 2016